tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

    interpreter.
 Keywords cannot be overloaded (i.e. used as variable names).

-The following is the list of all JS keywords:
+The following is the list of JS keywords (an incomplete list; new keywords are added to JS on a regular basis):
 ```html
 break, case, catch, continue, debugger, default,
 delete, do, else, finally, for, function, if,